SIMRAN88/gatsby-profile/src/pages/blogs/first.md

 ---
 path: "/setup-your-website"
-date: "2020-09-30"
+date: "2020-07-17"
-title: "Setup your Website on oracle free server"
+title: "Setup your Website on free oracle server"
 tags: ['gatsby', 'blog']
 description: "Setup of your website on oracle free server. "
 ---